Popular: CRM, Project Management, Analytics

 What Are Low-Code Platforms?

-Low-code platforms are development environments that let users create applications using visual tools and pre-built components instead of writing extensive code.
+Low-code platforms are software-development environments that allow users to create applications using visual tools and prebuilt components instead of manually writing every line of code.

 But how do they work?